4.1.1sr - SRTC Procedure: Recruiting and Hiring

 Southern Regional Technical College (SRTC) is an affirmative action/equal opportunity employer.
 The College is committed to promoting a diverse workforce that is representative of the people of its service delivery area and to providing maximum opportunity for internal mobility within the organization.
 Affirmative action means taking active steps to recruit and advance qualified minorities, women, persons with disabilities, and covered veterans.

-All vacant positions must be posted.
-The Human Resources Coordinator or designee must approve all job announcements prior to posting.
+All vacant positions must be posted unless exempted by the TCSG Recruitment procedure.
+The Human Resources Director or designee must approve all job announcements prior to posting.
 A job announcement must be posted a minimum of five working days.
 The announcement should be posted in prominent locations, including suitable websites.
 A job may be posted internally or externally.
 Internal job announcements are open only to qualified, current Technical College System of Georgia (TCSG) or SRTC employees.
 External job announcements are open to all qualified applicants.

 Part-time employees and adjunct faculty may not be promoted to a full-time position unless a job announcement has been posted and a search conducted.

-The Human Resources Coordinator or designee must approve all recruitment advertising prior to placement.
-To ensure a diverse pool of candidates, whenever possible and practical, SRTC will list job openings with the local Department of Labor Employment Services office, utilize advertising mediums with minority distribution, and list the openings with organizations that may be helpful in recruiting qualified minorities, women, persons with disabilities, and covered veterans.
+The Human Resources Director or designee must approve all recruitment advertising prior to placement.
+To ensure a diverse pool of candidates, whenever possible and practical, SRTC will list job openings with Team Georgia Careers, a statewide talent management solution for recruiting and retaining talented employees dedicated to the business of State Government.
+Team Georgia Careers offers many benefits to both job seekers and recruiters including cross-posting to other platforms that are helpful in recruiting qualified minorities, women, persons with disabilities, and covered veterans.

 Whenever possible, Human Resources will conduct a pre-screening of all applicants and oversee the interviewee selection process by the Hiring Supervisor and/or committee.

-Hiring Supervisors are responsible for the interviewing of applicants.
-Whenever possible, a diverse committee should conduct the interview process, including the determination of whom to interview.
+Hiring Supervisors are responsible for interviewing applicants.
+Whenever possible, a diverse committee should conduct the interview process.
+For faculty positions, the appropriate Dean of Academic Affairs should be included on the panel.
 In making this determination, the interviewer(s) should consider along with other relevant factors whether or not an applicant has a preferred qualification.
+Criteria for determining which candidates are interviewed will be applied consistently to all candidates.
 Normally, each applicant interviewed should be asked the same questions and responses noted and rated by the interviewer(s).
-Records should be retained of the search and selection process.
-It is the Hiring Supervisor's responsibility to ensure that these records are sent in a timely manner to Human Resources for retention.
+The Human Resources office will provide a list of appropriate questions for the hiring supervisor to select a panel of questions to be used.
+Questions that are not on the list should be approved by the Human Resources Director prior to being placed on the panel of questions for the interview packets.
+It is the Hiring Supervisor's responsibility to ensure that interview records are sent in a timely manner to Human Resources for retention.

 During the interview process, care should be exercised to avoid questions that are not job-related.
 For example, questions related to disabilities, medical conditions, marital status, planned pregnancies, number or age of children are inappropriate.
 Pre-employment medical examinations or immunizations may not be required unless pre-approved by the TCSG Director of Human Resources.